Gizra/message_subscribe/README.md

 MAIN CONCEPTS
 =============
-1. Every flag that is prefixed with "subscribe_" is considered a valid subscring-flag by this module.
+1. Every flag that is prefixed with "subscribe_" is considered a valid subscribing-flag by this module.
 You can add as many flags as you wish.
 1. It is up to the the implementing module to create the Message entity, and pass it along to message_subscribe_send_message().
 From there message-subscribe takes care of saving it, and sending it to the